jens-duttke/tslint-filter/README.md

 ```

 Now, instead of using the rule "member-access", I'm able to use the rule "___member-access".<br />
 The last parameter **must** be always an array with regular expressions.
-Warnings which match these expressions will be ignored.
+Linting errors which match these expressions will be ignored.

 ```json
 "___member-access": [true, [